Is Apple A Rotting Tech Company, Or A Value Play That Will Bear Fruit For Years To Come?

 The lists of some top companies that stand to benefit from repatriation include: Apple, $216 billion; Microsoft (NASDAQ:MSFT), $110 billion; General Electric (NYSE:GE), $110 billion; Pfizer (NYSE:PFE), $80 billion; IBM (NYSE:IBM), $65 billion; Merck (NYSE:MRK), $60 billion; Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), $47 billion; Cisco (NASDAQ:CSCO), $53 billion; Oracle (NASDAQ:ORCL), $51 billion; and Exxon Mobil (NYSE:XOM), $51 billion.

-Repatriation of overseas cash is good for the American economy as a whole, will make balance sheets cleaner, remove currency risks etc. but we don't believe that this is a reason, in and of itself, to be long Apple.
+Repatriation of overseas cash is good for the American economy as a whole; it will make balance sheets cleaner, remove currency risks, etc., but we don't believe that this is a reason, in and of itself, to be long Apple.
 A bigger tailwind for these companies will be a lower corporate tax rate proposed by the incoming administration.

 Berkshire Hathaway Investment in Apple

 Warren Buffett is and has been a disciplined investor since he started back in the early 1960s.
 Mr. Buffett's and Berkshire's (BRK.A, BRK.B) investment criteria has not changed.
 However, Apple has changed.
 Apple offers the steady returns of a mature business, and the upside of the NEXT BIG THING.
-Berkshire clearly has invested for the steady returns, as they do not place "bets" on what may or may not be a future hit.
-Berkshire did not require a preferred instrument from Apple, and this past summer invested over $1.5 Billion through open market purchases, in Apple.
+Berkshire clearly has invested for the steady returns, as it does not place "bets" on what may or may not be a future hit.
+Berkshire did not require a preferred instrument from Apple, and this past summer invested over $1.5 billion through open market purchases, in Apple.

 History of Development and Execution